lmorg/murex/docs/blog/split_personalities.md

 ## The Split Personalities of Shell Usage

+> Shell usage is split between the need to write something quickly and frequently verses the need to write something more complex but only the once.
+In this article is explore those opposing use cases and how different $SHELLs have chosen to address them.

 ### A Very Brief History

 ![Thompson (sitting) and Ritchie working together at a PDP-11](/images/blog/split_personalities/thompson.jpg)